 Rules for state properties

-To prevent the spread of emerald ash borer and other invasive insects, the DNR developed a permanent rule which prohibits visitors from bringing firewood into Wisconsin state parks and other state-managed lands from locations further than 10 miles away from the property (effective June 1, 2014).
+To prevent the spread of emerald ash borer and other invasive insects and diseases moving in firewood, the DNR developed a permanent rule which prohibits visitors from bringing firewood into Wisconsin state parks and other state-managed lands from locations further than 10 miles away from the property (effective June 1, 2014).
 Treated, pest-free wood from state certified vendors is exempted from this regulation.

 To help with trip planning, each state campground has a map showing the 10-mile radius.
 To help protect the state’s forests from harmful pests and diseases, obtain your firewood at the property, from within this 10-mile radius or buy state-certified firewood if purchasing the wood more than 10 miles from the property.